E-commerce

 Summarize CSV exports or audit notes

-Define KPIs and the measurement window
+Define the KPIs and the measurement window

 Create and structure content with AI